AudreyWu6/AudreyWu6/README.md

 - 🗃️ Databases: SQL Server, PostgreSQL, MongoDB
 - 🛠️ Development Tools: Git/GitHub, Docker

+I am Looking for roles such as:
+- Full-stack Developer
+- Software Engineer

 <!---
 AudreyWu6/AudreyWu6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.